Photos and PowerPoint Presentations of Science Related Travels

 Science History Travels

 My friends and associates, Yvonne Twomey and Lee Marek, have organized Science History Tours since 1997.
 As of this writing, I have been fortunate to have traveled with them on five tours.
+On the tours, we visited many site where significant discoveries were made by individuals in the physical and natural sciences and places where they lived.
 In my opinion, they have all been excellent and have provided wonderful experiences that I could never have experienced on my own travels.
 (Use the links to Yvonne or Lee for more information about future Science History Tours.)
-Some PowerPoint presentations (presented as pdf files) assembled from these tours, along with some of my personal travels, are accessible below:
+Some PowerPoint presentations (presented as PDF files) assembled from these tours, along with some of my personal travels, are accessible below:

 The German Nuclear Reactor at Haigerloch is assembled from the Science History Tour of Germany in 2004 along with my personal tour of Telemark in Norway following the 2007 Science History Tour.